neptunelabs/fsi-showcase-samples/samples/poi/README.md

 # Use 360° spin & zoom on the website

-While having an image selected, you can see all possible publishing ways for the specific item by visting the Publish To Web tab.
+While having an image selected, you can see all possible publishing ways for the specific item by visiting the "Publish To Web" tab.
 For this example, select the preset *FSI Viewer - black skin* in the section *360° Spins*:

 ![Config Image](readme-poi-1.png)